panoply/liquify-schema/stores/descriptions/format/style/classPadding.md

 #### 👍 &nbsp;&nbsp; Enabled

 _This is an example when this rule is enabled (ie: `true`).
 Notice how **before** formatting each class selector immediately proceeds the last closing brace `}` character, whereas **after** formatting the selector class names have a new line inserted.
-When this rule is disabled, Prettify will not assert a break as per the **disabled** example below._
+When this rule is disabled, Æsthetic will not assert a break as per the **disabled** example below._

 ```css